gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Managed internal views for binaries and components

 Now it is possible to attach a `@Managed` internal view to any `BinarySpec` or `ComponentSpec` type.
-This allows pluign authors to attach extra properties to already registered binary and component types like `JarBinarySpec`.
+This allows plugin authors to attach extra properties to already registered binary and component types like `JarBinarySpec`.

 Example: